Zuma Beach: Events

 The Malibu Nautica Triathlon is an annual benefit for Children's Hospital of Los Angeles.
 The swim portion begins at Zuma Beach, followed by a bicycle segment along the length of the beach north to Deer Creek Canyon, capped by a run along the sidewalk fronting Zuma Beach.
-In its 34th year as of 2008, the event draws competitors from around the world, but is best known in popular culture for the Hollywood celebrities and retired Olympic medalists who compete.
+In its 34th year as of 2008, the event draws competitors from around the world but is best known in popular culture for the Hollywood celebrities and retired Olympic medalists who compete.
 Stars in recent Nauticas have been David Duchovny, Felicity Huffman, Carl Lewis, Jennifer Lopez, William H. Macy, and Matthew McConaughey.
 Many television stars also have competed.
 In 2008, the event raised nearly $980,000.

+In September 2023, the permit for the Malibu Triathlon was transferred to the Zuma Foundation, an organization owned by Michael Epstein, the original organizer of the event.
+Under its new management, the event was rebranded as The Zuma Beach Triathlon.

+Initially scheduled to debut in 2024, the event was subsequently canceled for that year.
+The Zuma Foundation has announced plans to host the triathlon in late 2025, marking a continuation of the tradition under its updated format and branding.